 Acknowledgements and References

 I want to thank John Coleman-Smith and Jef Mason, both then of ICI, for introducing me to this idea.
-Thank you to my current co-consultants Mike Holdstock, June Whetherly and Alan Trangmar, for working with me patiently and helpfully over the years.
+Thank you to my current co-consultants, Mike Holdstock, Alan Trangmar and Dave Cordle, for working with me patiently and helpfully over the years.